Henriquim25/henriquim25/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on IFGOIANO
-- 🌱 I’m currently learning more about NODEJS , TYPESCRIPT
+- 🌱 I’m currently learning more about NODEJS , TYPESCRIPT , REACTJS
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with ROCKETSEAT
 - 💬 Ask me about ...